Madhulathayallamanda/crowd-monitoring-system/README.md

 # AI Crowd Monitoring System

-AI Crowd Monitoring System is a full-stack application that detects and monitors crowd density using computer vision and displays the information through a web dashboard.
+AI Crowd Monitoring System is a full-stack application that detects and monitors crowd density using computer vision and visualizes the information through a web dashboard.

 The system uses an AI detection engine to count people from video frames and sends the crowd data to a backend API.
-A React dashboard visualizes the crowd information in real time.
+A React dashboard displays the crowd information in real time.

+This project demonstrates how **computer vision can be integrated with a full-stack MERN application** to build an intelligent monitoring platform.

 ---

+# Motivation

+Crowd monitoring is important for managing safety and planning in public spaces such as tourist locations, transportation hubs, and large events.

+This project explores how **AI-based people detection combined with web technologies** can help estimate crowd density and provide visual insights through an interactive dashboard.

+Although the current implementation uses recorded video streams for demonstration, the system architecture can support **integration with live CCTV feeds**.

+---

+# Key Features

+• Real-time person detection using computer vision
+• Crowd counting using YOLO object detection
+• Full-stack MERN architecture
+• RESTful backend API for crowd data
+• Interactive React dashboard for monitoring
+• Modular and scalable system design

+---

-## System Architecture
+# System Architecture

+Video Source / Camera
+↓
-AI Engine (Python + YOLO)
+AI Detection Engine (Python + YOLO)
 ↓
 Backend API (Node.js + Express)
 ↓